Multiseat configuration

 A multiseat, multi-station or multiterminal system is a single computer which supports multiple independent local users at the same time.

 A "seat" consists of all hardware devices assigned to a specific workplace at which one user sits at and interacts with the computer.
 It consists of at least one graphics device (graphics card or just an output (e.g. HDMI/VGA/DisplayPort port) and the attached monitor/video projector) for the output and a keyboard and a mouse for the input.
 It can also include video cameras, sound cards and more.

 Motivation

 Since the 1960s computers have been shared between users.
 Especially in the early days of computing when computers were extremely expensive the usual paradigm was a central mainframe computer connected to numerous terminals.
 With the advent of personal computing this paradigm has been largely replaced by personal computers (or one computer per user).

 Multiseat setups are a return to this multiuser paradigm but based around a PC which supports a number of zero-clients usually consisting of a terminal per user (screen, keyboard, mouse).

-In some situations such multiseat are cost-effective because it is not necessary to buy separate motherboards, microprocessors, RAM, hard disks and other components for each user.
+In some situations a multiseat setup is more cost-effective because it is not necessary to buy separate motherboards, microprocessors, RAM, hard disks and other components for each user.
 For example, buying one high speed CPU, usually costs less than buying several slower CPUs.